Assistance programs in Huntsville and Madison County Alabama.

 Crisis Services Of North Alabama offers a service known as Project SAIL (Special Assessment Intervention and Liaison).
 This is offered for victims of domestic violence.
 It provides them advocacy, possible relocation expenses, referrals, and information on financial aid.
 They work closely with the Alabama Department of Human Resources on this resource.
 Huntsville, AL 35816, dial (256) 716-4052.

-Thrift stores and clothing closets are scattered in Huntsville and the county.
+Thrift stores, free school supplies and clothing closets are scattered in Huntsville and the county.
 Both free or low income items may be available.
 Centers, both free clothing and furniture banks, may have free clothes, supplies for kids going back to school, diapers, furniture for sale, and much more.
-Continue Madison County Alabama clothing closets.
+Continue Madison County Alabama free school supplies and clothing closets.

 Care Center Of Southeastern Madison County is located at 5439 Main Drive, New Hope, Alabama 35760.
 Phone number is (256) 723-2273.
 This is a local Christian-oriented, nonprofit charity organization that seeks to reduce poverty in southeastern Madison County Alabama.
 They accomplish this through emergency services, education initiatives, job training and employment resources, and recovery programs.